 The First Light: Megastructures of the First Providence

-The Aetherion Obelisk
+The @Aetherion Obelisk

 In a globular cluster above the galactic plane, the First Providence anchored a tower of quantum-locked neutronium and psionically imbued alloys to an intermediate-mass black hole.
-Held against the event horizon by artificial spacetime torsion fields, the Obelisk rose a staggering 1.5 million kilometers, a spiral form etched with fractal glyphs in the lost script of the First Providence.
+Held against the event horizon by artificial spacetime torsion fields, the @Aetherion Obelisk rose a staggering 1.5 million kilometers, a spiral form etched with fractal glyphs in the lost script of the First Providence.

 Of the entire populace, it was disproportionately psions that participated and led the chorus—the cherished elite, the most powerful and learned among the Chosen.
-They were the ones who died when the Obelisk failed.
+They were the ones who died when the @Aetherion Obelisk failed.

 The Stellar Harmony Grid

-If the Obelisk was the heart, the Grid was the arteries.
+If the @Aetherion Obelisk was the heart, the Grid was the arteries.
 Over a hundred thousand nodes, each anchored to a host star via gravitational stabilizers, linked by quantum entanglement relays enabling instantaneous energy transfer across interstellar distances.
 A star in one quadrant could power a world on the far side of the galaxy.
 The Grid was the physical manifestation of First Providence philosophy: all Chosen were one, no world stood alone.

 The nodes were gilded fractal lattices—tetrahedral hubs of neutronium alloy shimmering with psionic resonance, surrounded by iridescent auroras of captured stellar plasma.
 Their subsonic hum, propagating through the nethereal, became a cultural constant, a reassurance of connection.
 Later mythology claimed it echoed the Voice of the Mother of Souls herself—poetic legend, but persistent across millions of years.